nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  fixed frontend crash when a playback with a short duration is selected on the troubleshooting page
 -  fixed minor issue with time range validation

-## 2.14 - public API: ingest video and audio bitrate
+## 2.14 - Public API: ingest video and audio bitrate

 -  added API route for monitoring ingest audio and video bitrate
 -  improved StreamGuard: accuracy of values have been increased, particularly for concurrency metric